 That's why it is essential to understand many important considerations about how remote patient monitoring works, what benefits it brings to patients and physicians, and what challenges may be faced while implementing RPM solutions.
 In this blog post, we've covered them all for you and discuss how RPM is helping shape the future of healthcare.

 According to the Center for Connected Health Policy, remote patient monitoring is the use of digital technologies to monitor and capture medical and other health data (heart rate, blood pressure, blood sugar level, etc.) from patients and electronically transmit this information to healthcare providers for assessment and, when necessary, provide recommendations and instructions.

 RPM gives patients the ability to receive continuous medical support from a doctor while staying at home, and doctors can track a patient’s well-being outside of the hospital, help them maintain control over their conditions, ensure timely interventions from providers, and avoid emergencies.
+Incorporating remote medical support into this framework can further streamline patient care, offering additional resources and expertise to enhance the overall healthcare experience.
 Consequently, it reduces the number of hospitalizations and readmissions as well as the length of stay.

 Remote patient monitoring is a type of telehealth delivery system.
 While RPM is a way of using a specific technology to facilitate remote interaction between doctors and patients, telehealth refers to the entire industry and technologies that enable that type of healthcare.